Netherlands: Windows 10 telemetry violates the law

 "It results in building a profile of yourself," said Wilbert Tomesen, vice president of the regulator.

-As was the case with an investigation by the French regulator into Windows 10 data collection, a large part of the problem is that telemetry data.
-System data that Microsoft uses to diagnose and fix errors and collect information about can also be characterized as "personal data" when they are linked to a specific user.
+Just as with a French regulatory inquiry into Windows 10 data collection, much of the problem is that telemetry data.
+The system data used by Microsoft to detect and fix errors and collect information about its products can also be termed "personal data" when associated with a specific user.

 The data includes information about the installed applications, how often they are used, and information about the user's behavior on the web.

-The Authority stated that Microsoft offers telemetry levels: basic and full.
-At the basic level, limited data is processed for the use of the device, but with full telemetry, detailed data is processed regarding the use of applications as well as navigation behaviors through Edge and also through the inkpad.
+The Authority stated that Microsoft offers two levels of telemetry: basic and full.
+At the base level, limited data are being processed to use the device, but full telemetry makes detailed data processing of apps as well as navigational behaviors through Edge and inkpad.

 "The way Microsoft collects data at full telemetry level is unpredictable.
 Microsoft may use the collected data for various purposes that are described in a very general way.
 "Through this generality and lack of transparency, Microsoft cannot have a legal background without a consent to the processing of data," he said.